• Skip to main content

 See, it’s very simple, isn’t it?
 We have to call the ‘Serialize’ method with the parameters of the writer and object to serialize.
 Just for your information, you can also use another type of write class (such as ‘TextWriter’) also instead of ‘StreamWriter’, checkout out the available overloaded methods of the ‘Serialize’ function for more details.

 After the serialization completes, you will see an XML file named ‘MySettings.xml’ in the debug directory(as it’s treated as the current directory by the application).
-Let’s Assume we are using a settings class that we are creating an XML file of.
+Let’s assume we are using a settings class for which we are creating an XML file.
 It is as like the following code sample:

 using System;